JetBrains/intellij-sdk-docs/topics/tutorials/framework.md

 ## Creating a New Framework

-In oder to make a custom framework available and configurable for a project the [`FrameworkTypeEx`](%gh-ic%/java/idea-ui/src/com/intellij/framework/FrameworkTypeEx.java) class needs to be extended, in this example to make the [DemoFramework](%gh-sdk-samples-master%/framework_basics/src/main/java/org/intellij/sdk/framework/DemoFramework.java) class.
+In order to make a custom framework available and configurable for a project, the [`FrameworkTypeEx`](%gh-ic%/java/idea-ui/src/com/intellij/framework/FrameworkTypeEx.java) class needs to be extended, in this example to make the [DemoFramework](%gh-sdk-samples-master%/framework_basics/src/main/java/org/intellij/sdk/framework/DemoFramework.java) class.

 ```java
 final class DemoFramework extends FrameworkTypeEx {